geoffreyyip/personal-notes/css.md

+## Absolute

+Absolute elements are positioned with respect to the nearest _positioned_ ancestor.
+This does not have to be the parent.
+In fact, it will usually not mean the parent, unless the parent is explictly positioned with `relative`, `absolute` or `fixed`.

+So if you want a child element to be placed with respect to its parent, then you must set the child as `position: absolute` and the parent as `position: relative`.

 ## Form

 `<form>` elements are containers.
 They have an `action` or URL to send info to, and a `method` to designate the HTTP method.